 When reviewing app performance data and insights (app statistics), metrics, stability, and bug reports, native Android apps usually outperform cross-platform apps, showing a higher app rating in the Google Play Store console.

-Developing App Strategy
+Android App Development Strategy

 - How to avoid errors and crashes that increase uninstall rates?